Reviews You Can Rely On

 Platform

 The platform on the Dagga measures 15.75mm at the leading and trailing edge on our calipers but bulges by 1.5mm at the axle where the end cap is located.
-The platform body has chamfered edges and the outside edge tapers towards the leading and trailing edges helping reduce pedal strikes.
-However, these pedals are wide and can more easily get hung up on rock pinches at the axle, which is their widest point.
+The platform body has chamfered edges, and the outside edge tapers towards the leading and trailing edges helping reduce pedal strikes.
+However, these pedals are wide and can more easily get hung up on rock pinches at the axle, their widest point.

 The large platform is supportive underfoot and despite its size does not feel too big.
 In part, this is due to the placement of the pins that support a smaller-sized foot.